 My favorite books are Dune, the Lord of the Rings, The Chronicles of Narnia, the Harry Potter books, The Vampire Chronicles, The Doomsday Book, The Song of the Lioness (or the Alanna series), Laurence Yep's "City" Trilogy.

-Favorite manga: Battle Angel Alita, Death Note.
+Favorite manga: Battle Angel Alita, Death Note, Ghost in the Shell, Appleseed.

 Favorite Movies: The Empire Strikes Back, Return of the Jedi, Revenge of the Sith, Star Trek II: The Wrath of Kahn, Star Trek (2009), Star Trek VI: The Undiscovered Country, Ghostbusters (1984), Heavy Metal, Heavy Metal 2000, Back to the Future, Casino Royale (2006), From Russia With Love, Stargate, Highlander, Dark Crystal, Labyrinth, all Batman movies (even the bad ones), Mad Max (all of them, even Beyond Thunderdome), Conan (Schwarzenegger), Breakfast at Tiffany's, Alien, V for Vendetta, The Hunger Games, Mulan, the Girl with the Dragon Tattoo trilogy (Swedish version), La Femme Nikita (original) and its Hong Kong remake Black Cat, Iron Man (and Iron Man 3), Thor, The Watchmen.
 Anime movies: Ghost in the Shell, Appleseed, Nausicaa of the Valley of the Wind, Spirited Away, Princess Mononoke, Tenchi Muyo: Tenchi Muyo in Love.
 You can tell I love my leading ladies.